 And here are my two earliest Taiwan He-Man examples (below, and above on the left).
 Both have harnesses marked 5.
 The one on the left has some overspray on the chest emblem, which isn’t too uncommon.
 The one on the left also has weapons with the earlier number markings, and they are slightly darker gray/blue.

 Here is an example (below) of a very early carded Taiwan He-Man, which can be recognized by the lack of warranty and lack of SKU/character subtitles on the back.
-This version has boots painted closer up to the top and the darker blue/gray harness and shiny hair paint, similar to the loose example (above, on the right)
+This is often referred to as the “test market” card.
+This example of He-Man has boots painted closer up to the top and the darker blue/gray harness and shiny hair paint, similar to the loose example (above, on the right)

 After 1982, the first substantive change to Taiwan He-Man figures was the lengthening of the straps, as shown in this comparison image: